mjrlowe/terminal_images/README.md

 ### Some tips for using character maps:

+* Simple images with recognisable shapes and high contrast work the best.
+(Although if you aren't aiming for functionality, go wild!)
+* Normally you will want to invert the character map if your terminal is in a dark theme.
-* You can generate ASCII art by using character maps such as `"@#?)l+-. "`
+* You can generate ASCII art by using character maps such as `"@#?)l+-. "`.
+* Make sure you have escaped any characters you need to with a back to slash (`\`).
+* You don't have to sort your characters from darksest to lightest or vice versa.
+Play around with what works for specfic images, and see if you can create any interesting effects.
+* Padding your character maps can be useful when brightness is not evenly distributed.
+For example, if your image has mostly dark tones, then your character map might look something like this: "█▓▒░░    " (assuming it the start of the character map represents the darker tones) as this will make it easier to distinguish between similar colors.

-Currently characters that JavaScript handles as having a length of greater than 1 (like emojis) do not currently work when you are using a character map string. _You can get them to work by using a character map array, but this isn't possible with the CLI tool._
+Currently characters that JavaScript handles as having a length of greater than 1 (like emojis) do not work when you are using a character map string.
+You can get them to work by using a character map array, but this isn't possible with the CLI tool.

 ## Required Permissions